Saturday, December 05, 2020

 Lucien: Don't be self-critical when you first write.
 But once you're done with that first draft, go back in there with the critiques.
 I go back in there with the actors in mind.
 I go back in there with the performer's eye, or the audience's eye, and start finding ways of making it sound stronger and better and working around my own weaknesses.

 Alex: Yeah, I mean, my wife Lisa always talks about the vomit draft.
-I've never understood, like, novelists and screenwriters who try and write a perfect page and then another perfect page.
-I'm, like, once I've got the beat sheet, *get the first draft." nd then just like once I got the Egypt, like get the first draft.
-Don't look back.
+I've never understood novelists and screenwriters who try and write a perfect page and then another perfect page.
+I'm, like, once I've got the beat sheet, I want to get that first draft written.
+I think, Don't look back.
 Don't read anything that you wrote.

 Alex: Push through it and then the pressure is off.
 You can start tinkering.